-Design inspiration for this clock came from a school competition which was set to get pupils thinking in a creative way about time telling.
-The outcome of these ideas became a semi-circular clock with a single indicator, describing a 180 degree arc over 12 hours.
+Design inspiration for this clock came from a school competition which was set to get pupils thinking in a creative way about telling the time.
+The outcome of these ideas was a semi-circular clock with a single hand, describing a 180° arc over 12 hours.

-The dial is formed of a 4.2m segmented arc, describing 180 degrees.
-The 0 position at the base is the starting point for the single time indicator hand, which sweeps clockwise to 12 between midnight and mid-day, then returns, or “flies back” to restart.
-Dial segments are individual light boxes formed of aluminium with opal acrylic covers with LED internal illumination.
+The dial is formed of a 4.2m segmented arc, describing 180°.
+The 0 position at the base is the starting point for the single time indicator hand, which sweeps clockwise to 12 between midnight and mid-day, then returns,

 or “ ies back” to restart.
 Dial segments are individual light boxes formed of aluminum with opal acrylic covers and LED internal illumination.
 The hand is similarly illuminated.

 A clock with just half a dial presents a greater mechanical challenge than a conventional two-handed type.
 The hidden parts inside the mechanism therefore allude to the learning and research which takes place in the same building – not visible on the outside but evident in the contribution it makes to the world at large.